 - The way you earn and collect PokeCoins has changed.

-- As rumoured, we're getting Raids, and potentially Legendaries!
+- As rumoured, we're getting Raids, and indeed Legendaries!
 More on these special time-lmited battles in our detailed, dedicated Pokémon Go Raids, Raid Battles, Raid Bosses and Raid Rewards.

 - New items are coming in the form of Rare Candy, Golden Razz Berries, and Technical Machines (TMs) - note that these are all rewards for successfully completing Raids.